 We’ve combed through many popular OTAs to compare prices and show you the benefits and drawbacks of each site.

 More often than not, booking directly through the airline’s website will give you the best price, or will at least be the same as the OTAs.

 Some airlines, like Southwest, won’t even show up on sites like Expedia or Orbitz, so you have to book direct.
 It can also be the most simple way to book.
-If a problem arises, you don’t have to deal with a 3rd party to get it resolved.
+If a problem arises, you don’t have to deal with a third party to get it resolved.

-Another reason to book directly through an airline’s website is to use frequent flyer miles — hooray for award flights!
+Another reason to book directly through an airline’s website is to use those frequent flyer miles — hooray for award flights!

 Of course, to book through the airline’s website, you first need to know which airline has the best prices.
-There are lots of travel search engines and OTAs that can help you find the best deals, so you know which airline’s website to visit.
+There are lots of travel search engines and OTAs that can help you find the best deals so you know which airline’s website to visit.
 Some OTAs even offer perks that might make it worth booking someplace other than the airline’s site.

 Momondo is a travel metasearch engine similar to Kayak.
 The home page displays a simple search box where you can plug in your travel details.

 One of the things we love about this site is the visual way it shows you the price trends for your flight.
 At first glance, you can tell if you could save some money by shifting around your travel dates a bit.
 It also offers a price tracker and lots of filtering options on the left-hand side of the screen.

 It also offers Mix & Match fares (formerly Hacker Fares) which are simply 2 one-way tickets from different airlines packaged together to get you the best deal.
 However, unlike other sites, you must go to 2 separate websites to book these types of tickets.

 Hot Tip: We cover the ins and outs of finding cheap airfare with this website in our guide to using Momondo.